Curated with aloha by

 A. Hi, Timothy.

-As mentioned before, I personally doubt that zinc fumes have long term effects, but don't know.
+As mentioned before, I've read that zinc fumes have no long term effects, but don't know for sure.
 600 °F should not be a high enough temperature for significant vaporization.
 Most flue pipes for water heaters, furnaces, etc, are galvanized.

 But everything is relative and I'm not getting a good enough picture of what you are involved with when you say you are "heating up galvanized pipes" to have much to say about your exposure situation.
 You should probably be wearing some sort of respirator/dust mask and there probably should be some ventilation for whatever it is that you are doing.
 Do you smell or see any kind of fumes or emission?